Services

 What does it mean to "turn division into impact"?

 Division inside organizations rarely comes from bad intentions.
-It usually shows up as misalignment—competing priorities, stalled decision-making, internal friction, or fatigue around values that no longer translate into results.
-Turning division into impact means shifting attention away from interpersonal or political conflict and back toward shared purpose.
-By identifying the structural, psychological, and relational drivers of division, Don helps organizations redirect that energy into measurable outcomes—so diversity of perspective becomes a source of innovation rather than fragmentation.
+It usually appears as misalignment — stalled decisions, competing priorities, internal friction, or fatigue around values that no longer translate into results.
+Turning division into impact means identifying the structural and behavioral drivers of that misalignment and redesigning systems so differences become a source of clarity and innovation rather than fragmentation.
+The goal is measurable progress, not managed tension.

-How does your approach to burnout differ from standard wellness programs?
+How does your approach to burnout differ from traditional wellness programs?

-How do you navigate sensitive or controversial issues within an organization?
+How do you navigate sensitive or controversial issues?

 How can you help academic institutions move from theory to reform?